vendia/blog/posts/2020-11-06-tools-that-shape-products.md

 In **V1** we were missing signing, non-repudiation, and consensus. **V2** added basic signing but still lacked distributed components.
 Finally in **V3** we were able to build in signing, non-repudiation, and consensus.
 Distributed ledgers provide these properties and more, and require some distinction from what's colloquially referred to as "blockchain technology."
 Because of it's buzzword-y status, blockchain has become a fairly confused term that can be any mix of proof-of-work, proof-of-stake, and proof-of-authority distributed ledgers or basic lineage/cryptographic PKI infrastructure.

 Now that we've seen the steps that go into building a distributed ledger, you should be better able to evaluate what type of ledger suits your purpose.
 Don't want to pay for the increased storage requirements of copying the data for every party?
 Perhaps only storing hashes and signatures at each party would be a better trade for your needs.
 Don't need the proof-of-origin that each user having a private key provides?
 Skip the signature step and just replicate blocks and their hashes.
-Understanding the guarantees you must provide is key to choosing the right architecture.
+We've also seen that building a distributed ledger on a fundamentally centralized and mutable technology sometimes requires you to fight the design of your tools to get where you need to go.

+Understanding the problem must be the first step before you reach for a particular tool because tools shape what you build.
+Listen first, then choose a tool that makes your job as simple as it can be.